 Dr. Josephine Palermo (12:46):

-So, yeah, burnout is something that, that, that it manages and latest need to notice.
+So, yeah, burnout is something that, that, that it manages and leaders need to notice.
 And, and really, you’re not going to notice that until you get to know the people.
 So yeah.
-So what leaders need to do is really just have deliberate conversations where they’re saying where they’re really finding out about people and they’re asking questions.
+So what leaders need to do is really just have deliberate conversations where they’re saying, where they’re really finding out about people and they’re asking questions.
 And they’re a bit more curious.
 So, you know, often like you and I, and I like, we, we sort of say hello, and then I’ll say, Hey, Christy, how are you?
-And you’ll say, Hey, Jo s, how are you?
+And you’ll say, Hey, Jo’s, how are you?
 But it’s going beyond that.
 It’s going, no, no, no, really.
 How are you, you know, and how, how was yesterday, tell me a little bit about your day yesterday.
 What are the things that, you know, upset you?
 So it’s about being curious and noticing those kinds of symptoms of stress and emotional exhaustion.
-And, you know, I’ve got a lot of my clients right now who have employees that are saying to them on I’m feeling burnout right now.
+And, you know, I’ve got a lot of my clients right now who have employees that are saying to them: I’m feeling burnout right now.
 I’m at risk of burnout right now.
-And while leaders are acknowledging that they’re not doing anything, that to me is really dangerous.
+And while leaders are acknowledging that, they’re not doing anything.
+That to me is really dangerous.

 Dr. Josephine Palermo (15:10):

 Absolutely.
-And, and, and stress and burnout produce.
+And, and, and stress and burnout produce….
 And, and we, we know this through science, stress and burnout produce physiological changes.
 And so it’s, it produces ill health, you know, there’s no doubt about it.
 And so you can’t, that’s what I mean, it’s very dangerous to just ignore those symptoms and signs.
 So when people are saying they’re burnt out, we have to listen to that.
-And, and, and remember compassion is about acting so often, often I think leaders don’t act when they hear that, because I don’t know what to do.
+And, and, and remember compassion is about acting.
+So often, often I think leaders don’t act when they hear that, because they don’t know what to do.
 That’s not an excuse for not acting.
-So as a leader, you don’t know what to do.
-There are lots of places you can go to to kind of find support.
-And it might be that you need, you do need to go to a health practitioner to find support or an employee assistance program, or one of these many, many employee assistance program providers who can help psychologists can help as well.
+So as a leader, you don’t know what to do, there are lots of places you can go to to kind of find support.
+And it might be that you need, you do need to go to a health practitioner to find support or an employee assistance program, or one of these many, many employee assistance program providers who can help.
+Psychologists can help as well.

 Dr. Josephine Palermo (16:15):

-[Inaudible] So like create the space.
+Mmhmm.
+So like create the space.
 Yes.
 A space and time is what it seems like needed.
 Exactly.
 And it’s critical.
 That’s fine.
 Yeah.
 Right.
-So,
+So,…

 Dr. Josephine Palermo (17:47):

 Yeah.
 Sorry.
 I was going to say Christy.
 I think sometimes, particularly at this time of year, Christmas is coming.
 We, we create space sometimes for social events where the expectation is that people will bring their happy selves to a function.
-I’m sort of talking about, create a space where you can bring your said so for your stressed self or
+I’m sort of talking about, create a space where you can bring your sad self or your stressed self or…

 Dr. Josephine Palermo (18:14):